inkarkat/vim-SpecialLocationComplete/README.md

 In addition, any other a:options from CompleteHelper#FindMatches() can be specified, too.
 These are passed to the CompleteHelper function.

+If you already have a complete-function implementation, and you want to include it in the SpecialLocationComplete under a key (instead of assigning a separate |i\_CTRL-X|-... mapping), you can add its 'completefunc' value via

+    \       'completefunc': 'MyPlugin#Complete',

+The plugin will just forward the trigger then, and offer repeat completions based on the inserted text, too.

 If you want to use a different mapping, map your keys to the &lt;Plug&gt;(SpecialLocationComplete) mapping target _before_ sourcing the script (e.g. in your vimrc):